brikeats/brikeats.github.io-src/content/chicago_pic_a_day.md

 Author: Brian Keating
 Summary: Registration of pic-a-day time series of downtown Chicago using OpenCV.

-My wife Lynn works on the 34th floor in the Chicago loop and has a great view from her office.
+My wife, Lynn, works on the 34th floor in the Chicago loop and has a great view from her office.
 When she started at her job, she starting taking pictures once a day from her window.
 She was remarkably consistent about remembering to take the pictures at about the same time of day every weekday.
 [The end result](https://drive.google.com/open?id=1YcygCgwlZiqAN92JWHnMMVColle5b5Wz) is a series of about 340 images covering a year and a half.
 While she was taking the pictures, a 40 story building was erected across the street, which kind of wrecked her view.
 I stitched the images together with ffmpeg (`ffmpeg -framerate 7 -f image2 -i in_frames/%*.jpg -c:v h264 -crf 1 original.mov`) to produce this video:

 #
 <iframe width="560" height="315" src="https://www.youtube.com/embed/YJgCCjt5hog?rel=0" frameborder="0" gesture="media" allowfullscreen></iframe>